txhammer68/plasma-Lockscreen-nest-hub/install.md

 #### To enable a custom lockscreen/logout theme
-Copy the default global theme Breeze `/usr/share/plasma/look-and-feel/` to MyBreeze within `$HOME/.local/share/plasma/look-and-feel/MyBreeze` Then within the new MyBreeze
+Copy the default global theme Breeze `/usr/share/plasma/look-and-feel/` to MyBreeze within `$HOME/.local/share/plasma/look-and-feel/MyBreeze`
-    copy the Clock.qml to the components folder in the new MyBreeze theme folder copy icons to `$HOME/.local/share/plasma/look-and-feel/MyBreeze/contents/icons
-    copy LockscreenUI.qml to the lockscreen folder in the new MyBreeze theme folder

    ## Tools
     * Python for G-Mail inbox authorization, yahoo finance api for stocks, espn api for sports